 The children of pathological (love) relationships

-It wasn’t until I began reading about co-dependance and pathological relationships that I gained greater insight into my experiences.
+It wasn’t until I began reading about pathological relationships that I gained greater insight into my experiences.
 In a pathological relationship one (or both) of the partnership has a Cluster B personality disorder.
 This includes the “Dark Triad” of conditions – borderline, narcissism and anti-social personality disorders (which includes sociopaths and psychopaths).
-In essence, people in the Dark Triad category appear to have little or no conscience and be incapable of love.
-The general belief is that no matter how much support or rehabilitation they receive, they can or will not change.
+While there are cases where the mother, or both parents have a dark disorder, I use the term “him” for the disordered person and “her” for his partner as this is the most common dynamic.

 There’s a multitude of books and blogs devoted to helping women avoid getting into a relationship with a “Dark” person or to heal from the complicated aftermath symptoms if she was unlucky enough to do so.
-Sometimes we (the children of parents in a pathological relationship) get a mention.
+Sometimes we (the children) get a mention.
 But this is usually in passing; as in the fact that they had children.
-There’s little recognition or insight, into how these relationships impacted on us.
+Because mothers in this type of relationship are in denial about the problem they are unlikely to seek help in any form, and the children often fly completely under the radar.

 One of the most enlightening books I’ve come across is Sandra L. Brown’s Women Who Love Psychopaths, Inside the Relationships of Inevitable Harm with Psychopaths, Sociopaths and Narcissists.
 Brown explains the mind control techniques he uses that sees the relationship full of paradoxes.
 For example, he buys her flowers and says he loves her, yet he cheats and lies.
 In essence, he messes with her mind which sees her develop cognitive dissonance; the holding of inconsistent thoughts and beliefs.
 She’s likely to feel an intense love for him and yet loathe him at the same time.
 According to Brown, it is this cognitive dissonance that is the most distressing of her trauma symptoms.
 Often her problem is not flashbacks about his abuse.
 It’s doubting her own reality when bombarded with memories of his “kindness”.
+She remains in denial about the destructiveness of the relationship.

 Brown also discusses how she “normalises” his behaviours.
 In doing so, she takes on his values and begins to see the world from his point of view.
 In essence, she becomes his enabler.
 Giving her children to her ex-partner is provided as an example.
 One of the key points she makes is, even if she’s no longer in the relationship, she needs professional help.
 This is to support her recovery, in particular to address her high levels of stress and “disordered” thinking.
 If she doesn’t receive this help, then she is at risk of returning to him.
 She is also at risk of getting into another unhealthy relationship.

 Hennessy believes that, contrary to popular belief, anger management courses are completely ineffective.
 That’s because his problem isn’t losing control.
 It’s having too much control and a sense of entitlement.
 While he may sometimes fly into fits of rage, he’s always aware of himself and his impact on her.
-In fact, any type of rehabilitation programme is pointless as he’s not interested in changing and has little or no conscience.
-Instead, the focus needs to shift to protecting her (both physically and mentally) and sanctioning him.
-At a societal level, he advocates for raising awareness about the underlying tactics of the psychephile.
-He also advocates for increasingly challenging the tolerance of male priority.

 Brown explains that while those with a “Dark” disorder come from all walks of life, they often exist within the higher echelons.
 Along with having the gift of the gab, they often also have the money to “play’ the system.
 While some with a “Dark Triad” disorder get caught, and the high profile and extreme characters such as Harvey Weinstein make the news and grab our attention, most go undetected.
 Those with “Dark” disorder have a specific skill – pretending they are what they’re not.
 While sexual deviance may be one of the array of their risk taking behaviours, they’re likely to be up to a wide range of dodginess such as white collar crime and other forms of fraud.
-In relationships, while their tactics may involve hands-on physical violence, their prowess with psychological warfare is enough to undermine their partners sense of self.
+In relationships, while their tactics may involve hands-on physical violence, their prowess with psychological warfare is enough to undermine their partners sense of self, as well as his children’s.

 While I agree with Brown and Hennessey about the trickiness and destructiveness of his character, I am uncomfortable with their black and white stance that he is bad and that she is good.
 It’s convenient and simplistic to believe that he is ‘other worldly’.
 It’s a way of separating ourselves from him and from the idea that he’s been shaped by societal forces.
 When I hear statements like he turned out “bad” even though he came from a normal family and had a happy childhood, I always wonder what else might have gone on.
 On all accounts, unless you had an insider’s view, you would have thought mine was a “normal” family.